-On September 18, 2018, the Board adopted ROI 193-2018 to amend the County General Plan Housing Element in 2021.
-The 2021 Housing Element Update will cover the eight (8) year period from August 31, 2021 through August 31, 2029, and is targeting the Board's adoption by May 2021.
 On May 14, 2019, the Board adopted ROI 068-2019 to amend the County General Plan Public Health, Safety and Noise Element.
-The Public Health, Safety, and Noise Element is one of the seven General Plan Elements mandated by the State of California, as required by Government Code
+The Public Health, Safety, and Noise Element is one of the seven General Plan Elements mandated by the State of California, as required by Government Code Section

-Section 65302(g)(3) and (g)(4).
+65302(g)(3) and (g)(4).
 Government Code Section 65302(g) (3) requires that: "Upon the next revision of the housing element on or after January 1, 2014, the Safety Element shall be reviewed and updated as necessary to address the risk of fire for land classified as state responsibility areas, as defined in Section 4102 of the Public Resources Code, and land classified as very high fire hazard severity zones, as defined in Section 51177."

-Recent legislation (AB 747, SB 379, and SB 1035) requires that the safety element of the General Plan be reviewed and updated if necessary, upon each revision of the housing element or local hazard mitigation plan, but not less than once every 8 years.
+Legislation (AB 747, SB 379, and SB 1035) requires that the safety element of the General Plan be reviewed and updated if necessary, upon each revision of the housing element or local hazard mitigation plan, but not less than once every 8 years.
 Government Code Section 65302(g)(4), also requires that: "Upon the next revision of a Local Hazard Mitigation Plan (LHMP)... the General Plan's Safety Element shall be reviewed and updated as necessary to address climate adaptation and resiliency strategies..."
 The Safety Element shall also contain general hazard and risk reduction strategies complementary with those of the LHMP and in accordance with Assembly Bill (AB) 2140 "General Plans: Safety Element (Hancock, 2006) (Gov. Code § 65302.6).
 The update must also be written in accordance with Senate Bill (SB) 379, Land Use: General Plan: Safety Element (Jackson, 2015) to include a climate change vulnerability assessment, measures to address vulnerabilities, and comprehensive hazard mitigation and emergency response strategy.

 The safety element update also requires addressing climate adaptation and resiliency strategies in accordance with Government Code Section 65302 (g) (4).
 Assembly Bill 747 amends Section 65302.15 to require that the safety element identify evacuation routes and their capacity, safety, and viability under a range of emergency scenarios.
 Senate Bill 379 requires that the safety element update include a climate change vulnerability assessment, measures to address vulnerabilities, and comprehensive hazard mitigation and emergency response strategy.
-Senate Bill 1035 requires the safety element to be reviewed and revised as necessary to address climate adaption and resiliency strategies and after these revisions, the planning agency to review and if necessary, revise the safety element upon each revision of the housing element or local hazard mitigation plan, but not less than once every 8 years, to identify new information relating to flood and fire hazards and climate adaptation and resiliency strategies applicable to the city or county that was not available during the previous revision of the safety element.
-The Safety Element Update is targeted for completion in early 2022.
+Senate Bill 1035, requires the safety element to be reviewed and revised as necessary to address climate adaption and resiliency strategies and after these revisions, the planning agency to review and if necessary, revise the safety element upon each revision of the housing element or local hazard mitigation plan, but not less than once every 8 years, to identify new information relating to flood and fire hazards and climate adaptation and resiliency strategies applicable to the city or county that was not available during the previous revision of the safety element.
+The Safety Element Update is targeted for completion in 2022.

-In 2020, the General Plan Implementation Plan for the Public Health, Safety and Noise Element continued to remain at 24 out of 25 implementation measures completed (96%).
+In 2021, the General Plan Implementation Plan for the Public Health, Safety and Noise Element continued to remain at 24 out of 25 implementation measures completed (96%).
 Only one measure is remaining and in progress (4%) as shown in Appendix B.